 I RAGE QUIT MY JOB

 I like to say I raged quit my job but the truth is I allowed myself to endure a hostile and sexist work environment for way too long.
-I wish I could tell you I went out with blazes – but given women have to be 2.5 times more productive than man to be equally recognized, I swallowed my pride and bowed out gracefully.
+I wish I could tell you I went out with a blaze – but given women have to be 2.5 times more productive than man to be equally recognized, I swallowed my pride and bowed out gracefully.

 Let me start with what lead to my rage quitting: